decentralized-identity/ion/readme.md

 Please use the following guide to setup the various services that comprise an ION node: [ION Installation Guide](https://github.com/decentralized-identity/ion/blob/master/install-guide.md)

-## Contribution Guidelines:

-TBD

-## Partner Organisations:
+## Partner Organizations:

-- ION has been developed as a part of the [DIF](https://identity.foundation/)
+- ION (a instantiation of Sidetree on Bitcoin) has been developed as a part of the [Decentralized Identity Foundation](https://identity.foundation/)